 On March 26, 2019, the Board of Directors of the Company authorized the repurchase of up to \$100.0 million of shares of our common stock.
+The Board subsequently authorized a \$100.0 million increase in the share repurchase program on December 15, 2020, and another \$100.0 million increase on March 16, 2021.
 The shares to be repurchased may be purchased from time to time in open market conditions (including blocks or in privately negotiated transactions).
 The timing of repurchases and the actual amount purchased will depend on a variety of factors, including the market price of our shares, general market, economic, and business conditions, and other corporate considerations.
 Repurchases may be made pursuant to plans intended to comply with Rule 10b5-1 under the Securities Exchange Act of 1934, which could allow us to purchase our shares during periods when we otherwise might be prevented from doing so under insider trading laws or because of self-imposed trading blackout periods.
 Repurchases are expected to be funded from cash on hand or through the utilization of our Revolving Credit Facility.
-The repurchase authorization does not require the purchase of a specific number of shares, has a two-year term, and is subject to suspension or termination by our Board of Directors at any time.
+The repurchase authorization does not require the purchase of a specific number of shares, has a term of approximately two years, and is subject to suspension or termination by our Board of Directors at any time.

-During 2019, we repurchased 689,457 shares of our common stock for \$40.0 million, inclusive of transaction costs, pursuant to our share repurchase program.
+During 2020, we repurchased 3,885 shares of our common stock for \$0.3 million, inclusive of transaction costs, pursuant to our share repurchase program.
+During 2019, we repurchased 689,457 shares of our common stock for \$40.0 million, inclusive of transaction costs.
 These expenditures were funded by cash generated from operations.
-As of February 1, 2020, we had \$60.0 million remaining under our share repurchase authorization.
+As of January 30, 2021, we had \$159.7 million remaining under our share repurchase authorization.
 There can be no assurances that any additional repurchases will be completed, or as to the timing or amount of any repurchases.